Chapter 7 PCA Perceptual Maps

 jsmdata <- greekbrands %>%

-select(perform, leader, fun, serious, bargain, value, pref, brand)
+select(perform, leader, fun, serious, bargain, value, pref, brand)7.2.2 Using the function

 - The

-user defined function can easily product a perceptual map or joint-space map based on the first two principal components- Requires the following packages:
+percmapuser defined function can easily product a perceptual map or joint-space map based on the first two principal components- Requires the following packages:

 - Requires the following packages: